background

 1. Demonstrate Value and Ramp Up Fast(er)

 Customers like to get value fast.
 Your onboarding and customer journey should be planned accordingly.
-Create quick wins for customers and make them reach their desired milestones faster.
-Furthermore, you need to get them engaged fast to prevent partial adoption or in-app frustration.
+Create quick wins for customers and empower them to reach their desired milestones faster.
+Furthermore, you need to get them engaged immediately to prevent partial adoption or in-app frustration.
 Shorten formalities, encourage engagement, and get notified in real-time if the adoption process is in limbo.

 • Create quick wins to elevate satisfaction and engagement levels.
-The faster the user reaches milestones, the better your retention rates will be
+The faster the user reaches key milestones, the better your retention rates will become as a result.

 • Feel the pulse.
-Check account usage trends.
-Set up health check meetings
+Check account usage trends and set up health check meetings.

 1. Track Relationships and Connect Better

 Customer accounts are very dynamic.
-Teams using your product can expand, certain stakeholders can be replaced, while other customers simply start using something else.
-Every customer success team needs to be at the top of things when it comes to relationship management.
-Finding the champions and brand advocates is extremely crucial, so is onboarding new customers that may have just hopped on.
+As your product gains traction, teams can grow, stakeholders may change, and some customers might transition to alternative solutions..
+Every customer success team needs to be at the forefront when it comes to relationship management.
+Finding the champions and brand advocates is extremely crucial, and so is onboarding new customers that may have just hopped on.
+Here are a few things to take into consideration:

-• Relationships with accounts can change with people leaving their positions or get promoted, amongst other things.
+• Account relationships can evolve due to personnel changes, such as people leaving or being promoted, among other factors.
 How are you identifying champions?

 • Keep track of users that are most active and connect with them.

 • Constantly map your accounts and look for potential internal promoters.
-Once detected, nurture them and give them more attention.
+Once detected, nurture them and provide extra attention.

-First, you’ll need to monitor the relevant metrics – churn rate, health score, sentiment score, and customer lifecycle value for example is a good start.
+First, you’ll need to monitor the relevant metrics – churn rate, health score, sentiment score, and customer lifecycle value, for example as a good starting point.
 You can then define the number of times you are reaching out to churned customers, including some kind of involvement from your marketing team.
-Also try to determine if there are geographical, industry-based, or demographic-centric trends with your churn.
+Try to determine if there are any geographical, industry-based, or demographic-centric trends with your churn.

 1. Monitor Engagement and Sentiment in Real Time